Cathesilta/-recipe/README.md

 >
 >I still feel hard to cut (the rice is sticky) with my wide-body knife...
 >
 >Add anything you want, cucumber and mustard is the simpliest edible form.

+## Tomato Beef Stew

+## 青椒肉絲(Stir-fried Shredded meat with Green Pepper)

+>I love to use shredded beef because of the aroma of beef.

 ## 茶漬け